This documentation is for Macro Recorder v3 beta. Click here the for current production version 2 documentation.

 Control actions are used to launch a program, switch focus to a specific application, jump to specific macro section or to repeat a section of a macro script.

-Waits for the appearance of a window, defined by its window title.
+Waits for the appearance of program window, defined by its window title.

 Macro playback cancels if the window cannot be restored within the current display dimensions.

-Macro actions following a window change are visually grouped by a customizable background color for better readability.
+Macro actions following a window change can be visually grouped by a customizable background color for better readability.

 The time-out section provides fallback options if the window does not appear within the configured wait time.
 The macro execution can either abort, repeat from scratch, ignore the no-show of the color and just continue or jump to the specified label.